Roughness of exponential dichotomy under unbounded perturbation in linear partial functional differential equations: Introduction

-To our knowledge, the persistence of exponential dichotomy of Eq.~\eqref{pe} under unbounded perturbations $A_1$ and $B_1$ is not been studied yet.
-The idea of applying the method by Chow--Leiva~\cite{cholei} or Dunford-Schwartz~\cite[p.~630--631]{dunsch} to study the persistence of exponential dichotomy of the solution semigroup generated by Eq.\eqref{PFDE-00} in the phase space $\mathcal{C}$ is impossible.
+To our knowledge, the persistence of exponential dichotomy of Eq.~\eqref{pe} under unbounded perturbations $A_1$ and $B_1$ has not been studied yet.
+The idea of applying the method by \cite{cholei} or \cite[p.~630--631]{dunsch} to study the persistence of exponential dichotomy of the solution semigroup generated by Eq.\eqref{PFDE-00} in the phase space $\mathcal{C}$ is impossible.
 In fact, the very first condition on the domain for the generator of solution semigroups is not satisfied for delayed equations as shown in our Corollary~\ref{cor 100} and Example~\ref{exa 1}.

-In our paper we will take an attempt to study the persistence of exponential dichotomy of the solution semigroup generated by Eq.~\eqref{PFDE-00} where both $A$ and/or $B$ are perturbed by unbounded operators $A_1$ and $B_1$ from some classes.
+In our paper we aim to study the persistence of exponential dichotomy of the solution semigroup generated by Eq.~\eqref{PFDE-00} where both $A$ and/or $B$ are perturbed by unbounded operators $A_1$ and $B_1$ from some classes.
 We will approach this problem via the concept of Yosida distance as defined below.
 The idea of using the Yosida distance arises from the Theory of Semigroups of Bounded Operators, where Yosida approximation $A_\lambda$ is used to construct the semigroup generated by a linear equation $u'(t)=Au(t)$.
 The advantage of using Yosida distance between two unbounded operators is that we can free the domain conditions.
 Our Lemma~\ref{lem 1} below shows that this concept is a natural extension of the concept of distance between bounded operators to some common classes of unbounded operators, so it is suitable to measure the size of perturbation even in the unbounded case.